 - Highlight the entry, then click the Delete (-) button to remove it from the list.

-Once you have completed these steps, run a reliable Mac cleaner app to sweep your system for leftover infected files.
+Once you have completed these steps, run a reliable Mac cleaning software to sweep your system for leftover infected files.
 The Mac Cleanup Pro should now be completely removed from your Mac.

 Tips to Avoid Mac Cleaner Pro and Other PUPs